 Not Smelling Salts?

 So another thing worth bringing up is the fact that there have been two “accusations” floating around the blogosphere related to the Maidana fight: (1) Smelling salts which we’ve already addressed, and (2) some sort of energy pill.
 We’ve already discussed the smelling salts to some degree, but what about something ingested?
 I find this far less plausible.
 Why?
 Because to my understanding most fights (especially at this level) have testing before and after to uncover any foul play such as drugs or blood doping.
 Any type of drugs would also take a lot longer to take effect.
 Why would it be administered when the fight is almost over.
 So many holes.
+I’ve even heard a few guys go as far as to say that it was some sort of brain supplement like ADHA meds.
+But that accusation is absolutely baseless :).

 This post is sponsored by the Broner vs. Maidana WBA Welterweight World Championship Official Poster T-Shirt.
 Get yours today.Buy Now